Dragonmasterx87/CompBio1-Tulane/docs/day2/4diff.md

 HERC5    6.244788e-98  2.8136999 0.611 0.022  8.775800e-94
 UBE2L6   7.032047e-91  2.1202128 0.857 0.301  9.882136e-87
 ```

+Let's look at the gene expression of the top 2 candidate proteins, we can see that they are interferon response genes.

 ```r
 b.interferon.response <- dplyr::filter(b.interferon.response, p_val_adj < 5e-2)
 plots <- VlnPlot(pbmc, features = c("ISG15", "ISG20"), split.by = "stim", group.by = "celltype",